 For more information, you may call the Office of Student Development and Activities at 212.229.5687.

-Information about casting a provisional ballot—if your polling place does not show you as a registered voter—is available in the easy-to-use, state-by-state guide of voting procedures assembled by the League of Women Voters on their vote411.org site.
+Information about casting a provisional ballot — if your polling place does not show you as a registered voter — is available in the easy-to-use state-by-state guide of voting procedures assembled by the League of Women Voters on their

 It is a good idea to find out where you are expected to vote and then to take a few minutes to figure out the best way to get there.
 The following websites will help you find the location of your polling place.

-If you need special accommodations due to injury or disability, contact your local Board of Elections ahead of time to confirm that your polling place is accessible and to request a transfer to another polling place if necessary.
+If you need special accommodations because of injury or disability, contact your local Board of Elections ahead of time to confirm that your polling place is accessible and to request a transfer to another polling place if necessary.

 The websites shown below provide information about important local and national issues and candidates.The New School takes no responsibility for the content or viewpoint of these sites.